-73. "Construction Yards" means establishments housing facilities of businesses primarily engaged in construction activities, including incidental storage of materials and
+73.68.
+"Construction Yards" means establishments, housing facilities, or businesses primarily engaged in construction activities, including incidental storage of materials and equipment on lots other than construction sites.
+Typical uses are building contractor's yards.

-74. "Consumer Services: means establishments which provide services primarily to individuals and households but excluding automotive use types.
+74.69.
+"Consumer Services" means establishments which provide services primarily to individuals and households, excluding automotive use types.
 Typical uses include automated banking machines, appliance repair shops, watch or jewelry repair shops, or musical instrument repair shops.

-75. "Convenience Storage" means storage services primarily for personal effects and household goods within enclosed storage areas having individual access but excluding use of such areas as workshops, hobby shops, manufacturing, or commercial activity.
+75.70.
+"Convenience Storage" means storage services primarily for personal effects and household goods within enclosed storage areas having individual access but excluding use of such areas as workshops, hobby shops, manufacturing, or commercial activity.
 Typical uses include mini-warehousing.

-76. "In-Patient Services" means uses providing bed care and in-patient services for persons requiring regular medical attention but excluding a facility providing surgical or emergency medical services and excluding a facility providing care for alcoholism, drug addiction, mental illness, or communicable disease.
+76.1.
+"In Patient Services" means uses providing bed care and in-patient services for persons requiring regular medical attention but excluding a facility providing surgical or emergency medical services and excluding a facility providing care for alcoholism, drug addiction, mental illness, or communicable disease.
 Typical uses include nursing homes.

-77. -40.
+77.71.
 "Court" means an approved private right-of-way which provides access to residential properties and meets at least three of the following conditions:

-- A. -A. Serves 12 or fewer housing units or platted lots. - B. -B. Does not function as a local street because of its alignment, design, or location. - C. -C. Is completely internal to a development. - D. -D. Does not exceed 600 feet in length.
+- a.
+Serves 12 or fewer housing units or platted lots. - b.
+Does not function as a local street because of its alignment, design, or location. - c.
+Is completely internal to a development. - d.
+Does not exceed 600 feet in length.

-78. -41.
+78.72.
 "Courtyard" means an open, unoccupied space, bounded on two or more sides by the walls of the building.

-79. "Crop Production" means the raising and harvesting of tree crops, row crops, or field crops on an agricultural or commercial basis.
+79.73.
+"Crop Production" means the raising and harvesting of tree crops, row crops, or field crops on an agricultural or commercial basis.
 This definition may include accessory retail sales under certain conditions.

-80. "Cultural Services" means a library, museum, or similar registered nonprofit organizational use displaying, preserving and exhibiting objects of community and cultural interest in one or more of the arts and sciences.
+80.74.
+"Cultural Services" means a library, museum, or similar registered nonprofit organizational use displaying, preserving, and exhibiting objects of community and cultural interest in one or more of the arts and sciences.

-81. "Custom Manufacturing" means establishments primarily engaged in the on-site production of goods by hand manufacturing, within enclosed structures.
+81.75.
+"Custom Manufacturing" means establishments primarily engaged in the on-site production of goods by hand manufacturing, within enclosed structures.
 This category also includes the incidental direct sale to consumers of only those goods produced on site.
 Typical uses include ceramic studios, custom jewelry manufacturing, and candle making shops.
 This involves:

-- A. The use of hand tools, or - B. The use of domestic mechanical equipment not exceeding 2 horsepower, or - C. A single kiln not exceeding 8 KW or equivalent.
+- a.
+The use of hand tools, or - b.
+The use of domestic mechanical equipment not exceeding 2 horsepower, or - c.
+A single kiln not exceeding 8 KW or equivalent.

-82. "Curb" means a stone, concrete, or other improved boundary marking the edge of a road or other paved area.
+82.76.
+"Curb" means a stone, concrete, or other improved boundary marking the edge of a road or other paved area.

-83. "Curb line" means a line, whether curbing exists or not, which is the edge of the pavement or shoulder.
+83.77.
+"Curb Line" means a line, whether curbing exists or not, which is the edge of the pavement or shoulder.

-84. "Curfew" means A time defined by the authority when outdoor lighting is reduced or extinguished.
+84.78.
+"Curfew" means ~~aA~~ time defined by the authority when outdoor lighting is reduced or extinguished.

-85. "Day Care Services" means care for children in the absence of parents or adults requiring supervision for a portion of the day, but less than 24 hours.
+85.79.
+"Day Care Services" means care for children in the absence of parents or adults requiring supervision for a portion of the day, but less than 24 hours.

-- A. Limited Day Care Services: This use type includes all classifications of day care facilities regulated by the State of Iowa that operate providing care for not more than six children.
-This term includes nursery schools, preschools, day care centers for children or adults, and similar uses but excludes public and private primary and secondary educational facilities. - B. General Day Care Services: This use type includes all classifications of day care facilities regulated by the State of Iowa that operate providing care for more than six children.
+- a. ~~Limited~~ Day Care Services (Limited): This use type includes all classifications of day care facilities regulated by the State of Iowa that operate providing care for not more than six children.
+This term includes nursery schools, preschools, day care centers for children or adults, and similar uses but excludes public and private primary and secondary educational facilities. - b. ~~General~~ Day Care Services (General): This use type includes all classifications of day care facilities regulated by the State of Iowa that operate providing care for more than six children.
 This term includes nursery schools, preschools, day care centers for children or adults, and similar uses but excludes public and private primary and secondary educational facilities.